From rough path estimates to multilevel Monte Carlo: Multilevel simulation of RDEs

 Taking derivatives with respect to $N_{l}$, $0\leq l\leq L$, we arrive at

 implying that

 By construction, we see that for any such choice of $N_{0},\ldots,N_{L}$, the MSE is, indeed, bounded by $\varepsilon^{2}$.
 For fixed $L$, the total complexity is now given by

-In general, the optimal (but real-valued) choice of $L$ would now be the arg-min of the above function, which we could not determine explicitly in an arbitrary regime.
-We parametrize the optimal choice of $L$ by $d_1$ in
+In general, the optimal (but real-valued) choice of $L$ would now be the arg-min of complexity estimate corresponding to the above choices of $N_l$, which we could not determine explicitly in an arbitrary regime.

-There are three different approaches to the choice of $L$: Giles chooses $d_1 = 1/2$, which is probably motivated by the considerations in Remark~\ref{rem:choice-d_1} below.
-If all the constants involved have already been estimated, then one could choose $L$ by numerical minimization of the complexity, or one could provide an asymptotic optimizer $L$ (for $\varepsilon\to0$).
-The latter approach has been carried out for the special case $\beta=1$ in Theorem~\ref{thr:optimal-L-beta-1} below, and in this case the optimal $L$ is indeed (almost) of the form~\eqref{eq:Loptimal} with $d_1$ weakly depending on $\varepsilon$.
-Moreover, we choose with $\kappa=\frac{1-\beta}{2\alpha}$